 How It Works

-You can participate in the virtual race from any outdoor location or gym throughout the month of November, you just need to gather some supporting evidence that you covered the race distance and how long it took you!
-Your supporting evidence can be from any run in the month of November.
+You can participate in the virtual race from any outdoor location or gym between 26 September – 26 October.
+You just need to gather some supporting evidence that you covered the race distance and how long it took you!
+Your supporting evidence can be from any run during the participation window.

 Evidence can be a photograph of gym equipment or a screenshot from a fitness tracker or GPS activity.
 You must run the 10K distance as part of one activity but there is no time limit on completing it (so you can walk some or all of the distance if you like).